-The City requires the provision of a medical certification to support a request for leave because of a qualifying event whenever the leave is expected to extend beyond three consecutive working days or will involve intermittent or part-time leave.
+The City requires the provision of a medical certification within 15 calendar days to support a request for FMLA leave because of a qualifying event whenever the leave is expected to extend beyond three consecutive working days or will involve intermittent or part-time leave.
 The City may require second or third opinions, at its option and expense.
+When incomplete and insufficient certification is submitted, employees are required to correct deficiencies in the certification within 7 calendar days.